Curriculum Vitae

 Other contributions

-As I prefer to use open source tools, I frequently hack on them to add a feature I want or fix a bug; usually upstream the results as PRs.
-Thanks to this, I know my way around codebases written on different languages.
+As I prefer to use open-source tools, I frequently hack on them to add a feature I want or fix a bug; usually upstream the results as PRs.
+Thanks to this, I know my way around codebases written in different languages.
 I have previously contributed to LLVM, Mesa, VK-GL-CTS, and meta-openembedded